Dr. Pratt of the University of Colorado has no relevant financial relationships to disclose.)

 Motor neuropathy is described in papers dating back to the 1920s (Rossi 1928; Hyland and Russell 1930; Wilson 1940).
 Interest in the syndrome, however, has flourished since the 1980s with the discovery of autoantibodies to glycolipid neural antigens and nerve conduction abnormalities, such as conduction block, which have aided in identifying patients with motor neuropathy.

 Peters and Clatanoff described a patient with spinal muscular atrophy and an IgM monoclonal gammopathy who improved following treatment with chlorambucil (Peters and Clatanoff 1968).
 In retrospect, that patient probably suffered from motor neuropathy, rather than from motor neuron disease.
 The first documented case of a patient with motor neuropathy and an IgM monoclonal gammopathy was reported by Rowland and colleagues (Rowland et al 1982).
 That patient presented with progressive weakness, muscle atrophy and fasciculations, and had an IgM kappa monoclonal gammopathy.
 Motor conduction velocities were slow, with normal sensory conductions.
-Postmortem examination revealed a normal number of anterior horn cells with central chromatolysis, and severe loss of nerve fibers in the anterior roots.
+Postmortem examination revealed a normal number of anterior horn cells with central chromatolysis (implicating a peripheral neuropathy) and severe loss of nerve fibers in the anterior roots.

 Multifocal demyelinating neuropathy with persistent conduction block was first described by Lewis and colleagues.
 They reported several patients with a chronic demyelinating sensorimotor neuropathy, characterized clinically by mononeuritis multiplex and electrophysiologically by persistent multifocal conduction block (Lewis et al 1982).
 In 1985, Parry and Clarke described several patients with a syndrome resembling motor neuron disease, but with multifocal motor conduction block and normal sensory conductions (Parry and Clarke 1988).